Amelia Bedelia (book): Feminist interpretations

 In an article in The New Yorker, Sarah Blackwood offers a feminist interpretation, arguing that Amelia Bedelia's absurd interpretations are a sort of rebellion that reflect the 1960s feminist movement.
 A 2021 study found that children's books can influence the ways in which children interpret gender stereotypes.
 A total of 247 books were read by adults and then given a rating on a scale of 5 in regards to its gender bias – Amelia Bedelia was found to be one of the books with the highest feminine-bias due to its portrayal of gender.

 Publication

 Over 35 million copies of books in the Amelia Bedelia series have been sold.
-Holt Rinehart and Winston adapted this and several other books in the series for its I Can Read! line of beginning books.
+HarperCollins adapted this and several other books in the series for its I Can Read! line of beginning books.
 A 50th anniversary edition was published in 2013 which includes author's notes and archive photos.
 The first two chapter books in the new series written by Peggy's nephew, Herman Parish, were published to coincide with the original book's anniversary, focusing on the young Amelia Bedelia.